Lajeado

 About Lajeado

-Lajeado State Park is a protected area located adjacent to Palmas, the capital of Tocantins state in central Brazil, covering approximately 10,000 hectares on the eastern margins of the Lajeado reservoir (officially the Luís Eduardo Magalhães reservoir) on the Tocantins River.
-The park was created in conjunction with the construction of the Lajeado hydroelectric dam, one of the compensation measures required by Brazilian environmental licensing to offset the environmental impacts of dam construction on the Tocantins River.
-Situated in the cerrado biome, the park preserves representative cerrado vegetation and associated wildlife in the immediate vicinity of Palmas — making it one of the few state capitals in Brazil with a state park within its metropolitan area.
-The park serves dual functions as a biodiversity conservation area and an environmental education and recreation resource for Palmas residents.
+Lajeado State Park is a protected area covering 9,931 hectares on the Serra do Lajeado plateau to the east of Palmas, the capital of Tocantins state in central Brazil.
+[1] Situated in the cerrado biome, the park preserves representative cerrado vegetation and associated wildlife in the immediate vicinity of Palmas, making it one of the few state capitals in Brazil with a state park within easy reach.
+The park sits on a residual plateau bounded to the west by an escarpment that drops to the Tocantins depression, and contains springs, waterfalls, and cave paintings.
+[2] It serves dual functions as a biodiversity conservation area and an environmental education and recreation resource for Palmas residents.

 Wildlife Ecosystems

-The cerrado habitat of Lajeado State Park supports the typical mammal fauna of central Brazil cerrado, including giant anteaters (Myrmecophaga tridactyla), giant armadillos (Priodontes maximus), maned wolves (Chrysocyon brachyurus), and pumas (Puma concolor).
-The park's proximity to the Lajeado reservoir creates an aquatic-terrestrial interface that enriches wildlife diversity, supporting caimans (Caiman crocodylus), river otters, capybaras, and a variety of waterbirds including herons, egrets, and kingfishers along the reservoir margins.
-Bird diversity within the cerrado is substantial, with cerrado specialist species including the helmeted manakin (Antilophia galeata), blue-and-yellow macaws (Ara ararauna), and numerous flycatchers, tanagers, and woodpeckers.
+The cerrado habitat of Lajeado State Park supports the typical mammal fauna of central Brazil, with surveys documenting 41 mammal species including giant anteaters (Myrmecophaga tridactyla), giant armadillos (Priodontes maximus), maned wolves (Chrysocyon brachyurus), jaguars, and tapirs.
+[1] Bird diversity within the cerrado is substantial, with 219 bird species recorded including cerrado specialists such as the helmeted manakin (Antilophia galeata), blue-and-yellow macaws (Ara ararauna), and numerous flycatchers, tanagers, and woodpeckers.
+Caimans, capybaras, and waterbirds are also present in the park.
 The park's location adjacent to urban Palmas makes wildlife sightings accessible to residents and supports wildlife monitoring programs.

 Flora Ecosystems

 The vegetation of Lajeado State Park represents the cerrado biome in several physiognomic forms, from open campo cerrado grasslands through cerrado stricto sensu with scattered twisted-trunk trees to denser cerradão woodland in more sheltered areas.
-Characteristic cerrado tree species include the pequi (Caryocar brasiliense), whose fruit is a regional delicacy, and the caju-de-cerrado (Anacardium humile), along with various Qualea and Vochysia species.
+[1] Characteristic cerrado tree species include the pequi (Caryocar brasiliense), whose fruit is a regional delicacy, along with various Qualea and Vochysia species.
 Gallery forests along permanent watercourses within the park support a denser, more structurally complex forest with a closed canopy.
-The reservoir margins host a specialized flora adapted to fluctuating water levels, including emergent macrophytes and aquatic plants.
+A flora survey within the park documented 171 plant species from 61 families.
 The park preserves representative cerrado vegetation in a landscape that surrounding Palmas has converted extensively to urban development, making it an important botanical reference area.

 Geology

-The Lajeado State Park area is underlain by Precambrian crystalline basement rocks characteristic of the central Brazilian shield, primarily granites and gneisses belonging to the Goiás Massif.
-The Tocantins River, dammed to create the Lajeado reservoir, carved its valley through these ancient crystalline rocks over millions of years.
-The reservoir itself was formed in 2001 when the Lajeado dam blocked the Tocantins River, inundating the valley bottom and transforming the local geomorphology.
-Rocky outcrops of Precambrian granite are visible within the park, forming the characteristic headlands and inselbergs of the central Brazilian plateau.
-The red Latosol soils typical of cerrado environments developed over the crystalline basement and record deep tropical weathering over tens of millions of years.
-The relatively flat to gently rolling topography of the park reflects the planation surfaces of the central Brazilian plateau.
+The Lajeado State Park area is underlain by Precambrian crystalline basement rocks characteristic of the central Brazilian shield, primarily granites and gneisses, forming the residual plateau of the Serra do Lajeado.
+[1] The park occupies the eastern plateau above an escarpment that descends westward toward the Tocantins River depression.
+Rocky outcrops of Precambrian granite are visible within the park, forming characteristic inselbergs and headlands of the central Brazilian plateau.
+The red Latosol soils typical of cerrado environments developed over the crystalline basement through deep tropical weathering.
+The relatively flat to gently rolling topography of the plateau reflects the planation surfaces of the central Brazilian highland.

 Climate And Weather